Welcome to Whistleblowing Canada Research Society!

 Whistleblowing is considered by countries around the world as a reliable warning system for corruption, and regulatory failure as whistleblowers are usually employees who have in-depth knowledge of complex systems and organizations that are not easily understood by outsiders.
 Regardless of this, reprisals against whistleblowers are a persistent problem.

-Whistleblowing Canada is a Registered Charity incorporated as a non-profit organization (pending charitable registration) incorporated in March 2019 in British Columbia.
+Whistleblowing Canada is a Registered Charity incorporated as a non-profit organization in March 2019.
 Its founding was inspired largely by the knowledge gained about whistleblowing and more specifically, reprisals against whistleblowers, from an in-depth case study of an important Canadian whistleblowing event which took place in 1996.
 The findings from this study indicate that while effective whistleblower protection legislation is necessary, equally if not more important, are dysfunctional cultures in society and organizations.
 This enables the ongoing contradiction of punishing those who tell the truth while the wrongdoers often continue with impunity.
 Allowing this contradiction to persist means that people who witness wrongdoing often don't speak up for fear of reprisals.
 This allows wrongdoing to flourish and presents a major threat to public health and safety, environmental health, organizational accountability-both public and private - and Canadian democracy.
 These threats are magnified by others: